Home » Ham Radio

 The components for this transmitter had been laying around in my scrap box for almost 40 years.
 Now I thought it was time to build it.

-The first time I came across this circuit was in 1964 when I read the book “Simple Radio Control” by H. G. Hundleby.
-It was called the “Aeromodeller Transmitter” and was a free running oscillator without a crystal.
+The first time I came across this circuit was in 1961 when I read the book “Funkfernsteuerung für den Modellbauer”.
+This was a translation by H. Bruss and Hans-A. Pfeil of the English title “Simple Radio-Control” by H. G. Hundleby.
+The circuit was called the “Aeromodeller Transmitter” and was a free running oscillator without a crystal.
 I found the adaption to crystal control in the German book “Drahtlose Fernsteuerung von Flugmodellen” (Radio Control of Model Aircraft) by Karl Schultheiss, DL1QK.

 After looking at the circuit diagrams offered on the ‘Glowbugs’ server I realized that this actually was a Jones transmitter.
 But there was no reference made to the Jones circuit in the above mentioned publications.